Faculty

 skazmer@geisinger.edu

 Dr. Kazmer is a 2020 graduate of the Lake Erie College of Osteopathic Medicine School of Pharmacy.
-He completed his Bachelor’s degree majoring in microbiology with a minor in bioethics in 2015, at Michigan State University.
-After graduating pharmacy school, Dr. Kazmer accepted a position as a staff pharmacist with CVS, later managing a store for a total of two years.
-In June of 2022, he accepted a role as an inpatient clinical pharmacist at Geisinger Lewistown Hospital to further his clinical knowledge and gain expertise in hospital pharmacy.
+He completed his bachelor’s degree majoring in microbiology with a minor in bioethics in 2015 at Michigan State University.
+After graduating pharmacy school, Dr. Kazmer accepted a position as a staff pharmacist with CVS, later managing a store.
+In June 2022, he accepted a role as an inpatient clinical pharmacist at Geisinger Lewistown Hospital.
+He serves as a preceptor for the inpatient psychiatric pharmacy rotation and a supporting preceptor for the IV Heme/Onc rotation.
 His interests include psychiatry, oncology, internal medicine and precepting.
+Outside of work, Dr. Kazmer enjoys hiking and gravel biking in the small amount of time he isn't chasing his toddler son around the greater State College area.

 alopez@geisinger.edu